 The study of foreign and domestic experience shows the following.

-• Displacement of ships of the class "frigate" allows you to place missiles from small (<30 km) to long (> 100 km) range.
+• The displacement of the "frigate" -class ships allows the deployment of missiles from short (<30 km) to long (> 100 km) ranges.

 • The protection of modern frigates is built echeloned from medium-range missiles (up to 50 km) and long range (up to 160 km).

 • Modern naval air defense systems are mainly intended for combating anti-ship missiles with low EPR, this predetermines the installation of two types of radars on ships: three-coordinate long-range radars for volume search and short-range X-band radars for fire control.

 • To combat the aircraft of armed anti-ship missiles, the range of 150-160 km achieved on modern frigates is already insufficient, taking into account the development of aviation radars, as well as AWACS aircraft.